-1. According to the loanable funds theory, market interest rates are determined by the factors that control the supply of and demand for loanable funds. a.
+1. According to the loanable funds theory, market interest rates are determined by the factor the supply of and demand for loanable funds. a.
 True b.
-False ANS: T PTS: 1 2.
-The level of installment debt as a percentage of disposable income is generally during recessionary periods. a. higher b. lower c. zero d. negative ANS: B PTS: 1 3.
-At any given point in time, households would demand a quantity of loanable funds at rates of interest. a. greater; higher b. greater; lower c. smaller; lower d. none of the above ANS: B PTS: 1 4.
-Businesses demand loanable funds to a. finance installment debt. b. subsidize other companies. c. invest in fixed and short-term assets. d. none of the above ANS: C PTS: 1 5.
-The required return to implement a given business project will be if interest rates are lower.
-This implies that businesses will demand a quantity of loanable funds when interest rates are lower. a. greater; lower b. lower; greater c. lower; lower d. greater; greater ANS: B PTS: 1 6.
-If interest rates are, projects will have positive NPVs. a. higher; more b. lower; more c. lower; no d. none of the above ANS: B PTS: 1 7.
-The demand for funds resulting from business investment in short-term assets is related to the number of projects implemented, and is therefore related to the interest rate.

-© 2010 Cengage Learning.
+False rs that control ANS: T PTS: 1 2.
+The level of installment debt as a percentage of disposable income is generally dur recessionary periods. a. higher b. lower c. zero d. negative ing ANS: B PTS: 1 3.
+3. At any given point in time, households would demand a quantity of loanable funds of interest. a. greater; higher b. greater; lower c. smaller; lower d. none of the above at rates ANS: B PTS: 1 4.
+4. Businesses demand loanable funds to a. finance installment debt. b. subsidize other companies. c. invest in fixed and short-term assets. d. none of the above ANS: C PTS: 1 5.
+5. The required return to implement a given business project will be if interest rates a implies that businesses will demand a quantity of loanable funds when interest rate a. greater; lower b. lower; greater c. lower; lower d. greater; greater ANS: B PTS: 1 6.
+6. If interest rates are, projects will have positive NPVs. a. higher; more b. lower; more c. lower; no d. none of the above ANS: B PTS: 1 7. number of projects implemented, and is therefore related to the interest rate. a. inversely; positively © 2012 Cengage Learning.
 All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.
+May not be copied, scanned, or duplicated, in whole or in part, except fo r use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.

 b. positively; inverselyc. inversely; inverselyd. positively; positively ANS: B PTS: 1 8.
-If economic conditions become less favorable a. expected cash flows on various projects will increase. b. more proposed projects will have expected returns greater than the hurdle rate. c. there would be additional acceptable business projects. d. there would be a decreased demand by business for loanable funds.
+If economic conditions become less favorable, then: a. expected cash flows on various projects will increase. b. more proposed projects will have expected returns greater than the hurdle rate. c. there would be additional acceptable business projects. d. there would be a decreased demand by business for loanable funds.
 ANS: D PTS: 1 9.
 As a result of more favorable economic conditions, there is a(n) demand for loanable funds, causing an shift in the demand curve. a. decreased; inward b. decreased; outward c. increased; outward d. increased; inward ANS: C PTS: 1 10.
 The federal government demand for loanable funds is If the budget deficit was expected to increase, the federal government demand for loanable funds would a. interest elastic; decrease b. interest elastic; increase c. interest inelastic; increase d. interest inelastic; decrease ANS: C PTS: 1 11.
 Other things being equal, foreign governments and corporations would demand U.S. funds if their local interest rates were lower than U.S. rates.
-Therefore, for a given set of foreign interest rates, foreign demand for U.S. funds is related to U.S. interest rates. a. less; inversely b. more; positively c. less; positively d. more; inversely ANS: A PTS: 1 12.
+Therefore, for a given set of foreign interest rates foreign demand for U.S. funds is related to U.S. interest rates. a. less; inversely b. more; positively c. less; positively d. more; inversely ANS: A PTS: 1 12.
 For a given set of foreign interest rates, the quantity of U.S. loanable funds demanded by foreign governments or firms will be U.S. interest rates. a. positively related to b. inversely related to c. unrelated to d. none of the above ANS: B PTS: 1 13.
-The quantity of loanable funds supplied is normally a. highly interest elastic. b. more interest elastic than the demand for loanable funds.
+The quantity of loanable funds supplied is normally a. highly interest elastic. b. more interest elastic than the demand for loanable funds. c. less interest elastic than the demand for loanable funds. d. equally interest elastic as the demand for loanable funds.